j0xhn/VoC/posts/everythingIsNothing.md

 I could talk in circles all day, but find the language of math helpful in illustrating the connections of how I get to the statement “everything is nothing” as long as we share a common understanding of a few things, principally that God is love.

-In mathematics you can easily go down this path:<br>
+In mathematics you can easily go down this path:

 a=b<br>
 b=c<br>
 a=c

-using words this looks like this:<br>
+using words this looks like this:

 god is love<br>
 love is no thing<br>
 god is nothing<br>